* This is the Consumer Version. *

 Doctors examine the pupils for abnormal responses or lack of response to changes in light.

 Sweat testing is also done.
-For one sweat test, the sweat glands are stimulated by electrodes that are filled with acetylcholine and placed on the legs and wrist.
+For one sweat test, the sweat glands are stimulated by electrodes that are filled with acetylcholine and placed on the legs and forearm.
 Then, the volume of sweat is measured to determine whether sweat production is normal.
 A slight burning sensation may be felt during the test.

 Other tests may be done to check for disorders that can cause the autonomic disorder.